Technique H49:Using semantic markup to mark emphasized or special text

 Example 2

-This example shows using the blockquote
+This example shows using the blockquote element to mark up long

 quotations which may require paragraph breaks.
 It also demonstrates the use of the

-element to specify a reference.
+cite element to specify a reference.

 <p>The following is an excerpt from the <cite>The Story of my Life</cite> by Helen Keller</p> <blockquote> <p>Even in the days before my teacher came, I used to feel along the square stiff boxwood hedges, and, guided by the sense of smell, would find the first violets and lilies.
 There, too, after a fit of temper, I went to find comfort and to hide my hot face in the cool leaves and grass.</p> </blockquote>